rachelesmee/website/foss4guk2022local/index.md

 - Show and tell (short & variable)

-The call for talks is [now open](https://forms.gle/HfBkq5LSrDpCfp4G9), and will close on Sun 18th Sept 2022.
+The call for talks is [now open](https://forms.gle/HfBkq5LSrDpCfp4G9), and will close on Fri 14th Oct 2022.
 Please note you will be required which venue you would like to travel to to present your talk.
 Any general queries please contact the national chair, Nick Bearman or <span class="osgeoemail"></span>.
 Any venue specific query please contact the local venue chair, listed above.

 ## Schedule